v-makoud/Azure-Industry-docs/azure-industry-docs/financial/risk-grid-compute-overview.md

 &quot;Burst to cloud&quot; offloads computing jobs to cloud-based machines when existing resources spike, augmenting the customer&#39;s data center or private cloud resources.
 Using the hybrid network model allows for easy burst to cloud scenarios as the cloud-based risk computing grid is a simple extension of the existing network.

-There are several network connectivity configurations beyond those in the simple model presented in Figure 1.
+There are several network connectivity configurations beyond those in the simple model presented in the logical architecture above.
 To help with decisions and architectural guidance regarding connecting your network to Azure, see the article _Connect an on-premises network to Azure_ by the patterns &amp; practices group.

 ### REST API solution over Internet